EPCCed/dirac-docs/docs/scheduler-update-2026.md

 Users can recover the strict blocking behaviour by using [the Slurm `--switches` option](https://slurm.schedmd.com/sbatch.html#OPT_switches).
 See below for specific examples of how to use this.

+!!! note "Performance of 8-nodes or less jobs"
+    If the application being run on 8-nodes or less has a critical performance dependence on interconnect performance then ensuring all nodes in the job come from the same block that share an L1 switch makes sense to get best performance.
+Many HPC applications do not have their performance limited in such a way.

 ### Removal of power of two job size restriction